howff/ccast-player/README.md

 # Troubleshooting

+* Check the movie file itself, some are 4k and (currently) won't be downsampled to play on a 1080p chromecast/tv.

+* Also check the transcoding can run at full speed by looking at the ffmpeg output because if it can't you'll get stuttering.

 * Try `avahi-browse _googlecast._tcp` to see if your Chromecast is responding on the network

 * Use `--media_dump` to see which files are being found by the search